 Film support year-round

-Throughout the year, IFFR engages its audiences with film by organising special screenings and events outside of the festival days and hosting its online streaming service IFFR Unleashed.
-The festival also presents a varied educational programme to engage younger audiences in collaboration with LantarenVenster.
-For IFFR’s 50th edition, this included a wide range of events connecting the February and June festival days.
+Throughout the year, IFFR engages its audiences with film by organising special screenings and events outside of the festival days, and by hosting its online streaming service IFFR Unleashed.
+The festival also presents a varied educational programme to engage younger audiences.